 greenspace scotland engages and empowers young people through the Young Placechangers programme.

-The Young Placechangers programme combines greenspace scotland’s experience of working with community groups on placemaking with Youth Scotland’s experience of youth work and supporting young people to take the lead.
+The Young Placechangers approach combines greenspace scotland’s experience of working with community groups on placemaking with Youth Scotland’s experience of youth work and supporting young people to take the lead.

 Young people are almost invisible in the Public Realm and are a missing voice in local place consultations.
 They are frequently described as a 'problem' by the wider community and the answer to the perceived threat of young people 'hanging around' is often to restrict access to young people.